 The bright lights of Hollywood surround this theme park built around TV and movie-making.
 The theme park is but a small part of this sprawling working studio, where some of Hollywood’s most popular shows and movies continue to be made.

-Along with the Studio Tour, Universal Studios Hollywood is known more for its shows than its attractions, although that is sure to change with the addition of The Wizarding World of Harry Potter™.
+Along with the Studio Tour, Universal Studios Hollywood is known more for its shows than its attractions, although The Wizarding World of Harry Potter™ has changed that.

 For this reason, we frogs recommend at least some basic planning before your visit.
 We’ve outlined the key attractions and entertainment for you to experience along with detailed information such as the location and the best time of day to visit.
-For those of you who are hopping to do more, our step-by-step park plans are just the ticket!See all attractions and park plan
+For those of you who are hopping to do more, our step-by-step park plans are just the ticket!See all things to do and park plan

 If you are like us and will be traveling with little ones, the attractions are a top priority.
 We suggest visiting these early before the shows begin when crowds are lowest.
 The Studio Tour is not to be missed!
 For TV and movie buffs, we recommend making this the first stop.
 If shows are a priority, we suggest identifying the must-dos and the times in advance.For the lowest wait times at Universal Studios Hollywood:

 The bright lights of Hollywood surround this theme park built around TV and movie-making.
 The theme park is but a small part of this sprawling working studio, where some of Hollywood’s most popular shows and movies continue to be made.
 The park got its start with the Studio Tour, which continues to this day, and guests can tour the sound stages and sets from some of the most famous Hollywood films and TV shows (“Jaws,” “Psycho” and “Desperate Housewives”) by tram.
 Guests might even catch a glimpse of a celeb or too working on one of the many sound stages!
 The park is now home to The Wizarding World of Harry Potter, which has raised its profile — and crowds — considerably.